Sixth-generation fighter: United States

+Timeline

-The United States Air Force (USAF) and United States Navy (USN) are anticipated to field their first sixth-generation fighters in the 2030 timeframe.
-The USAF is pursuing development and acquisition of a sixth-generation air superiority fighter through the Next Generation Air Dominance (NGAD) program that succeeds the Lockheed Martin F-22 Raptor.
-The USN is pursuing a similar program using the same name with the fighter component called the F/A-XX, likewise intended to complement the smaller Lockheed Martin F-35C Lightning II and replace its existing aircraft such as the Boeing F/A-18E/F Super Hornet.
+The United States Air Force (USAF) and United States Navy (USN) are expected to field their first sixth-generation fighters around 2030.
+The USAF's Next Generation Air Dominance (NGAD) program aims to develop the F-47, a sixth-generation air superiority fighter to succeed the Lockheed Martin F-22 Raptor.
+Since 2008, the USN's similar program of the same name has been working toward an F/A-XX fighter to complement the smaller Lockheed Martin F-35C Lightning II and replace the Boeing F/A-18E/F Super Hornet.

-The U.S. Navy launched its sixth-generation F/A-XX program in 2008 and the USAF sought initial responses for a Next Generation Tactical Aircraft (Next Gen TACAIR), which would become the F-X program, in 2010.
+In 2010, the USAF sought initial responses for a Next Generation Tactical Aircraft (Next Gen TACAIR), which would become the F-X program.

-In April 2013, DARPA initiated a study to try to bring together existing USAF and USN concepts.

-Next-generation fighter efforts would initially be led by DARPA under the "Air Dominance Initiative" to develop prototype X-planes.
-The U.S. Navy and Air Force would each have variants focused on their mission requirements.
-However, also in 2013, the RAND Corporation recommended that the U.S. military services avoid joint programs for the development of the design of a sixth-generation fighter.
-They found that in previous joint programs, different service-specific requirements for complex programs had led to design compromises which raised costs far more than normal single-service programs.
+In April 2013, DARPA began looking at a plan to merge the USAF and USN concepts, develop prototype X-planes under the "Air Dominance Initiative", and lay the groundwork for a single plane with Navy and Air Force variants.
+But that same year, the RAND Corporation recommended that the services avoid a joint fighter effort, noting that in previous complex joint projects, design compromises had raised costs far more than normal single-service programs.

 In 2014, a broader approach to offensive technologies was proposed, with USAF aircraft anticipated to operate alongside ground-based and non-kinetic anti-aircraft solutions, and with a greater weapon load than current fighters.
 In 2016, the USAF consolidated this change of course for its Air Superiority 2030 plan, to pursue "a network of integrated systems disaggregated across multiple platforms" rather than focusing on the sixth-generation fighter.
 The Air Force and Navy requirements had already been merged the year before and were now formally integrated, with the joint focus to be on AI systems and a common airframe.

 Boeing, Lockheed Martin and Northrop Grumman have all announced sixth-generation aircraft development projects.
-On September 14, 2020, the USAF announced that a prototype aircraft component of the Next-Generation Air Dominance (NGAD) program had flown for the first time.
-The details remained classified.
+On 14 September 2020, the U.S. Air Force confirmed that it has designed, built and flown at least one prototype of its next-generation fighter.

+The winner of the NGAD program was revealed to be the Boeing F-47 on 21 March 2025.